Academic Policy 1405.11

 by a review committee elected by the faculty of the respective college or school.

-The College/School review committee shall have at least one non-tenure-track member,
+The College/School review committee shall have at least one non-tenure-track member

-provided the college/school has at least two non-tenure-track faculty eligible to
+at the associate professor or higher rank, provided the college/school has at least

-serve.
-The non-tenure-track member will fully participate in the review and voting
+two non-tenure-track faculty eligible to serve.
+The non-tenure-track member will fully

-for promotion cases involving non-tenure-track candidates.
-The non-tenure-track member
+participate in the review and voting for promotion cases involving non-tenure-track

-may participate in discussions involving tenured/tenure-track candidates for promotion
+candidates.
+The non-tenure-track member may participate in discussions involving tenured/tenure-track

-but will not vote in such cases.
-Upon receiving each nomination, the dean shall provide
+candidates for promotion but will not vote in such cases.
+Upon receiving each nomination,

-the review committee with all materials submitted by the chair/head together with
+the dean shall provide the review committee with all materials submitted by the chair/head

-of its recommendation and statement of rationale to the candidate.
+send a copy of its recommendation and statement of rationale to the candidate.

 - If the candidate does not agree with the review committee, they may provide the dean